WrinkleRelease/Composing-In-Markdown/README.md

 `Better Fountain` is very easy to use for script writing.
 When starting a file, simply choose the language as `Fountain`.
 This extension even prints to PDF from inside VSC in the proper format.
 Following the syntax examples on their website will give you a good start.

 Make sure to give your script the proper `Front Matter`.
 This is information that exists at the very top of the document and provides metadata.
-The printing engine will use this for title pages, headers, etc. Here is the front matter to one of my scripts:
+The printing engine will use this for title pages, headers, etc. Here example `Front Matter` for `Fountain`:
 ```yaml
 Title:
     _BIG PROJECT_